 The hardest part of applying for scholarships?
 Writing the essays! - PCC Foundation

-You're first step will be deciding what you are going to write about.
+Your first step will be deciding what you're going to write about.
 Go back to the self-evaluation you completed on Explore your strengths.

 - Career goal essay: This topic will be what you wrote in part 1 of your self-evaluation.

 - Life experience essay: From the answers in part 2 of your self-evaluation, select one response that shows you have learned from your challenges or appreciate the good things in your life.

 - Giving back essay: From the answers in part 3 of your self-evaluation, select one response that shows you are motivated to benefit your community.

 Ask yourself, "How does this show that I am a tenacious person who will take full advantage of the few opportunities offered to me?"
 They want to know that an investment in you will pay off with a heartwarming success story. - Scholarship Winner

 It's easier to write essays if you first make a clear outline of your thoughts.